andmatand/vector-paint/README.md

 and the path must be relative to that folder.

 #### Importing a Background Image
-To import a background image to use as a guide for your drawing, drag and drop the image file onto the window using your OS's file manager UI.
+To import a background image to use as a guide for tracing, drag and drop the image file onto the window using your OS's file manager UI.